ComputerEnterprisesInc/github-copilot-fundamentals-102/lab-handouts/lab05.md

   4a.
 Open `MotionTracking.java`, select all of the code in the file 4b.
 Open inline Copilot Chat by pressing **Ctrl + I** 4c.
-Prompt Copilot to fix the bugs in the code --> `Fix the bugs in the selected code`
+Prompt Copilot to fix the bugs in the code task by task, with the suggestions provided by GitHub Copilot

+  - `Stop the Tango service in the program using the disconnectTango() method`
+  - `Define the mConfig variable in the class`
+  - `Add a semi-colon to initializeTango()`
+  - `Store the Tango object in a class field`

 5. Accept each of the suggestions given, ensuring that they address all of the bugs mentioned above